ChainAgnostic/CAIPs/CAIPs/caip-25.md

 status: Review
 type: Standard
 created: 2020-10-14
-updated: 2022-10-26
+updated: 2024-07-02
 requires: 2, 10, 171, 217
 ---

 ## Simple Summary

-CAIP-25 defines an authorization procedure for a chain agnostic provider to interface with a wallet as part of their initialization and/or "handshake" protocol.
+CAIP-25 defines an authorization procedure for a chain agnostic JSON-RPC provider to interface with a wallet as part of their "handshake" protocol.

 ## Abstract